Number One with a Bullet (film): Plot

 Nick tries to relieve his own stress by beating up a street pusher, then ends up in his ex-wife's arms, but she wants nothing to do with him.
 His mother's nagging only serves to remind him of why he is so driven.
 Frank relaxes with Zen and random women, but is inevitably interrupted by Nick's sick sense of humor and drive to get his man.

 Following a lead from a fence, they use an addict to locate the hit-man who killed Boudreau (and then the addict), but another hitter puts an end to their investigation.
 While on forced vacation, they interrogate the pusher Nick encountered earlier, who puts them onto a big deal going down soon.
 When their surveillance is interrupted and the kingpins nearly escape, followed by attempts on both of their lives and Nick's ex, they realize they are fighting a mole in their own department.
-Nick cracks, and threatens his suspected drug lord without evidence, and is suspended.
+Nick cracks, and threatens his suspected drug lord without evidence, and Captain Ferris threatens to suspended him.
 But with help from Nick's mom and the fence, they set a plan in motion to expose the mole and the real ringleader.